Expectations and Coursework

 What do we expect our students to know and be able to do as a result of attending RCA?

-At RCA our faculty of experienced performers and technical arts specialists teach specific skills which will help students pursue their passion in the performing arts.
-Class work combines academic learning, physical learning, and practicum.
+At RCA, our faculty of experienced performers and technical arts specialists teach specific skills that will help students pursue their passion in the performing arts.
+Class work combines academic learning, physical learning and practicum.